chainer/chainercv/README.md

 Environments under Python 2.7.12 and 3.6.0 are tested.

-The HEAD of the master branch is developed for Chainer v2.
++ The HEAD of the master branch is developed for Chainer v3.
-For users using Chainer v1, please use version 0.4.11, which can be installed by `pip install chainercv==0.4.11`.
++ For users using Chainer v1, please use version `0.4.11`, which can be installed by `pip install chainercv==0.4.11`.
++ For users using Chainer v2, please use version `0.6.*`.
++ For users using Chainer v3, please use version `0.7.*`.

 # Features